-Bibles for All Kids is organized to provide Bibles for all Compassion-assisted children and supports Compassion's goal of giving each child the opportunity to hear and respond to the gospel.
+Bibles for All Kids is organized to provide Bibles for all Compassion-assisted children and supports our goal of giving each child the opportunity to hear and respond to the gospel.

-In April, Service d'Entraide et de Liaison (SEL) of France becomes affiliated with Compassion.
-More than 4,000 children are currently sponsored in France.
+In April, Service d'Entraide et de Liaison (SEL) of France becomes an affiliated partner country.

-Both Miriam Swanson and Dr. Gus Hemwall are named Director Emeritus by Compassion's board on September 21.
+Both Miriam Swanson and Dr. Gus Hemwall are named Director Emeritus by our board on September 21.
 Each served in that capacity until their deaths.

 The Overseas Scholarship Grant Program is organized to financially support older children who have completed their formal education and would like to continue in secondary school, vocational training or university.

-Rev. Wallace Erickson retires from Compassion after serving as president for 18 years, and Dr. Wesley Stafford assumes the presidency.
+Rev. Wallace (Wally) Erickson retires after serving as president for 18 years, and Dr. Wess Stafford assumes the presidency.